1954 Constitution of China

 The Central People's Government Committee adopted the Draft of the Constitution of the People's Republic of China on June 14, 1954.

-The 1954 Constitution of the People's Republic of China was a communist state constitution adopted and enacted on September 20, 1954, through the first session of the First National People's Congress in Beijing.
+The 1954 Constitution of the People's Republic of China was a communist state constitution and seventh Chinese constitution adopted and enacted on September 20, 1954, through the first session of the 1st National People's Congress in Beijing.
 This constitution was amended and formulated on the basis of the Common Program of the Chinese People's Political Consultative Conference, which served as a provisional constitution in 1949, and is the first constitution of the People's Republic of China.
 The Constitution of the People's Republic of China is the fundamental law of the People's Republic of China and has the highest legal effect.